 On the other hand, there is Arsene Wenger.
 The former Arsenal manager has left the Gunners two seasons ago and, although his recent years do not serve as an example, the Frenchman is a tactician who gives chances to academy players.
-Wenger would put Bayern playing attractive football and maybe build a legacy as he did in London.
+Wenger would be a Bayern manager playing attractive football and maybe build a legacy as he did in London.

 Finally, there is Massimiliano Allegri.
 Until the last season, he was coaching Juventus, where he comfortably won the Scudetto in all his years in charge.
 Besides, he took Juventus to two Champions League finals, although he has not won either of them.
 His experience, however, might be something that Bayern can rely on.

-Do you think Bayern will hire any of the former 3 options?
-Or will they take a gamble into one of the in-form young German coaches, like Nagelsmann (Leipzig) or Marco Rose (Gladbach)?
+Do you think the club will hire any of the former 3 options to be Bayern manager?
+Or will they take a gamble into one of the in-form young German managers, like Nagelsmann (Leipzig) or Marco Rose (Gladbach)?

-Hansi Flick is currently the one chosen by the Bayern board to take the interim job as Bayern coach.
+Hans-Dieter Flick is currently the one chosen by the Bayern board to take the interim job as Bayern manager.
 He will lead the Bavarians in their clash against Olympiakos, for Champions League this Wednesday.
 Also, in the following weekend in the Bundesliga schedule, during Der Klassiker, against Borussia Dortmund.

 As a coach, his most important role was as assistant to Joachim Low for Germany national team.
 Before, he coached Victoria Hammental and Hoffenheim.

 He served as Germany’s assistant coach since 2006, being part of the team that won the World Cup in 2014.
 He joined Bayern as assistant coach to Kovac in July 2019 and he will now take the wheel as interim.